spacetelescope/jdaviz/docs/imviz/displayimages.rst

 In the toolbar towards the top of the UI, there is a |icon-plus| icon that when clicked will add new viewers to the application.
 You can then select from the data that has been loaded into the application to be visualized in these additional viewers.
-You can then utilize some of the Imviz-specific features, like :ref:`imviz-pan-zoom`.
+You can then utilize some of the Imviz-specific features, like :ref:`imviz_pan_zoom`.

 From the API
 ------------